-Health Report Form for Students
+Required Health Forms for Incoming Students

-The Intercultural Center (ICC) is the center for education on international and multiethnic issues at Bryant.
+The Intercultural Center (ICC) is the center for education on international and multi-ethnic issues at Bryant.
 The mission of the Intercultural Center has evolved and broadened since its creation in 1977 when it served the needs of a small, primarily Black student population.
 The ICC currently supports international students from more than 50 countries and domestic students of color from all over the U.S. by serving as advocates for them in their educational pursuits.

 The professional educators who staff the center collaborate with faculty and administrative departments, and counsel students.
 The office creates programs and events for the entire campus to enhance appreciation for and awareness of cultural diversity within the Bryant community.
 The ICC is also responsible for compliance with immigration regulations for undergraduate and graduate F-1 visa students and staff members serve as the advisors to the Multicultural Student Union and the International Student Organization.